aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 ### Create the <ZillaPlus/> proxy security group

-> This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.
+> This creates your <ZillaPlus/> proxy security group to allow MQTT clients and SSH access.

 A VPC security group is needed for the <ZillaPlus/> proxies when they are launched.

 Follow the [Create Security Group](https://console.aws.amazon.com/vpcconsole/home#CreateSecurityGroup:) wizard with the following parameters and defaults.
-This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.
+This creates your <ZillaPlus/> proxy security group to allow MQTT clients and SSH access.

 ::: note Check your selected region
 Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.